Member Assistance Program

-The UFT's Member Assistance Program (MAP) has trained professional counselors who can guide you through the problems that can put your health and job in jeopardy.
-Our services are free, confidential, professional and supportive.
+The UFT's Member Assistance Program (MAP) has trained professional counselors who can guide you through the problems that can affect your mental health and potentially put your job in jeopardy.
+Our services are free, confidential, professional and voluntary.

-As a UFT member, you may receive short-term individual counseling a trained licensed mental health professional through MAP.
+As a UFT member, you may receive short-term counseling with a trained licensed mental health professional through MAP.
+Additionally, we have an on-staff psychiatrist who assesses and provides support to our members.

-MAP offers various support groups in which all members can come together to share their experiences, stories, tips, and find comfort with each other.
+MAP offers various virtual support groups where members can come together to share their experiences, learn new ways to cope, and find comfort with each other.

 Q&A on the Member Assistance Program